umbraco/rfcs/cms/0022-ui-library.md

 ### Contributions

 After the RFC is accepted we would love code contributions to the repository.
-For now we would love to focus on the RFC.
+For now, we would love to focus on the RFC.

 ## Drawbacks